huzxaifa/quote-generator-web-app/assignment-2/README.markdown

 - **Storage**:
   - Summaries are stored in a Supabase table (`summaries`).
   - Full article text is stored in a MongoDB collection (`full_text_articles`).
-- **Translation**: Translates summaries into languages like Hindi, Urdu, French, German, Russian, and Spanish using the MyMemory API.
+- **Translation**: Translates summaries into languages like Urdu, French, German, Russian, and Spanish using the MyMemory API.
 - **Frontend**: Built with React and Vite for a responsive UI.
 - **Backend**: Node.js/Express server handles API requests, database interactions, and article scraping.